Walther PP: PPK/S

 The PPK/S was developed following the enactment of the Gun Control Act of 1968 (GCA68) in the United States, the pistol's largest market.
 One of the provisions of GCA68 banned the importation of pistols and revolvers not meeting certain requirements of length, weight, and other "sporting" features into the United States.
 The PPK failed the "Import Points" test of the GCA68 by a single point.
 Walther addressed this situation by combining the PP's frame with the PPK's barrel and slide to create a pistol that weighed slightly more than the PPK.
 The additional ounce or two of weight of the PPK/S compared to the PPK was sufficient to provide the extra needed import points.

-Because United States law allowed domestic production (as opposed to importation) of the PPK, manufacture began under license in the U.S. in 1983; this version was distributed by Interarms.
-The version currently manufactured by Walther Arms in Fort Smith, Arkansas has been modified (by Smith & Wesson) by incorporating a longer grip tang (S&W calls it "extended beaver tail"), better protecting the shooter from slide bite, i.e., the rearward-traveling slide's pinching the web between the index finger and thumb of the firing hand, which could be a problem with the original design for people with larger hands or an improper grip, especially when using more powerful cartridge loads.
+Because U.S. law allowed domestic production (as opposed to importation) of the PPK, manufacture began under license in the U.S. in 1983; this version was distributed by Interarms.
+The version currently manufactured by Walther Arms in Fort Smith, Arkansas has been modified (by Smith & Wesson) by incorporating a longer grip tang (S&W calls it "extended beaver tail"), better protecting the shooter from hammer bite, i.e., the rearward-traveling slide pushes the hammer rearward pinching the web between the index finger and thumb of the firing hand, which could be a problem with the original design for people with larger hands or an improper grip.

 The PPK/S is made of stainless steel.
 There are also blued examples.

 The PPK/S differs from the PPK as follows: